LtPeriwinkle/peri-time/README.md

 sqlite3 tz.db
 ```

-place your bot token (obtain from the discord developer portal) in a file named `.bot-token` in the same folder as the executable.
+place your bot token (obtain from the discord developer portal) in a file named `.bot-token` in the same folder as the executable and run.